rounakraj8/foodtruck-app/README.md

 ### Build the App
 1. We need to clone this repository. - `git clone https://github.com/rounakraj8/foodtruck-app.git`
 2. Go inside the directory. - `cd foodtruck-app`
-3. Build this app & generate the artifact(JAR), using _mvn_ command. - `mvn clean package`
+3. Build this app & generate the artifact(*.jar), using _mvn_ command. - `mvn clean package`.

-This command will compile the programs & generate a JAR with all required dependencies.
+    This command will compile the programs & generate a *.jar with all required dependencies.

-Sample artifact(JAR) name - `foodtruck-app-1.0-SNAPSHOT.jar`
+Sample artifact(*.jar) name - `foodtruck-app-1.0-SNAPSHOT.jar`

 ### Run the App(manually)

-To run this app, you can use `java -jar target/foodtruck-app-1.0-SNAPSHOT.jar` in the location where generated artifact(JAR) is present.
+To run this app, you can use `java -jar target/foodtruck-app-1.0-SNAPSHOT.jar` in the location where generated artifact(*.jar) is present.

 ### Build & Run the App(using _start.sh_ script)

-There is a _start.sh_ script in the root folder which can be used to build the artifact(JAR) and run the app.
+There is a _start.sh_ script in the root folder which can be used to build the artifact(*.jar) and run the app.

 `./start.sh `